 Investors who have either a very small or very substantial amount of money to invest may be better served by Betterment.

-For those who want to begin investing but don’t have much money, Betterment is the only choice, because Ally doesn’t accept accounts of less than $2,500.
+For those who want to begin investing but don’t have much money, Either Betterment or Ally will work given the low minimums.

 At the top end, Betterment offers a premium service to people whose accounts are valued at $100,000 or more.